-NiacinAnother name for vitamin B3, niacin is found in every cell of the body and is necessary for energy production.
+Niacin (Vitamin B3)Another name for vitamin B3, niacin is necessary for energy production.
 It is also needed for DNA formation and to maintain normal function of skin, nerves and the digestive system.
 Good sources of niacin include: poultry, fish, beef, peanut butter and legumes.

 NickelNickel is a mineral present in the diet.
 Sources of nickel include: nuts, beans, peas, grain, and chocolate.

-RiboflavinAnother name for vitamin B2, riboflavin is found in every cell of the body and is necessary for energy production.
-It is also needed to maintain metabolism and the function of skin and nerves.
+Riboflavin (Vitamin B2)Another name for vitamin B2, riboflavin is necessary for energy production.
 Good sources of riboflavin include: milk and other dairy foods, enriched bread and other grain products, eggs, meat, green leafy vegetables and nuts.

-SeleniumIn combination with vitamin E, selenium works as an antioxidant.
+SeleniumSelenium functions as an antioxidant.
 Good sources of selenium include: seafood, liver and kidney, as well as other meats.

 SiliconSilicon is required in the body for proper integrity of the skin, ligaments, tendons, and bone.
 Aging and low estrogen status may decrease a person's ability to absorb silicon.
 Sources of silicon include: unrefined grains of high fiber content, such as oatmeal and brown rice, root vegetables, and cereal products.

-ThiaminAlso known as vitamin B1, thiamin participates in the body’s ability to use protein and carbohydrates to produce energy.
-It also aids metabolism, especially of carbohydrates.
-It is important for normal functioning of the nervous system.
-Good sources of thiamin include: whole-grain and enriched grain products, such as beans, rice, pasta and fortified cereals.
+Thiamin (Vitamin B1)Thiamin participates in the body’s ability to use protein and carbohydrates to produce energy and also aids metabolism, especially of carbohydrates.
+Good sources of thiamin include: Pork and whole-grain and enriched grain products, such as beans, rice, pasta and fortified cereals.

-Vitamin B12Vitamin B12 is essential for normal growth, healthy nerve tissue and blood formation.
+Vitamin B12Vitamin B12 is essential for healthy nerve tissue and blood formation.
 It is also a crucial element in the reproduction of every cell of the body.
 Good sources of vitamin B12 include: meat, fish, poultry, eggs, milk and other dairy foods.